zmaslova/dl-benchmark/src/onnxruntime_benchmark/README.md

 ```
 ./onnxruntime_benchmark -m model.onnx -i <path_to_input_data>
 ```
-By default, number of input to use determined based on model's batch size.
-If yout want to make inference on some set of inputs, you can specify the number of input files to take with `-nireq` option
+By default, number of inputs to use determined based on model's batch size.
+If yout want to make inference on some set, you can specify the number of files to take with `-nireq` option.

-If the model has several inputs, you must specify files for each input:
+If the model has several inputs, files or folders must be specified for each:
 ```
 ./onnxruntime_benchmark -m model.onnx -i input1:file1 input2:file2 input3:file3
 ```